Our Approach

 Jane Charlotte Weiss

 Jane Charlotte Weiss is a doctoral candidate at Stanford University’s Graduate School of Education studying Curriculum Studies and Teacher Education.
-She researches collaboration, inquiry, and learning environments that support multilingual children and teachers to thrive.
+She researches collaboration, inquiry, and learning environments that support multilingual children and help teachers to thrive.
 Prior to Stanford, she taught K-6 multilingual students for more than a decade and traveled to Finland on a Fulbright Distinguished Award in Teaching.
-This cultivated her lasting love for saunas, coffee breaks, and collectivist cultures.

 Founder